agrueneberg/crochet/README.md

 obj[]
 ```

 As you can see the simple extraction and replacement functions above cover a lot of scenarios.
 There are some edge cases not mentioned here that can't be handled by crochet automatically (e.g., x[FALSE], combinations with `NA`s, and so on), so if you want full coverage, you should run the crochet test suite on your custom type.
-Examples of this can be found in the [BEDMatrix](https://cran.r-project.org/package=BEDMatrix) or [LinkedMatrix](https://cran.r-project.org/package=LinkedMatrix) packages.
+Examples of this can be found in `tests/testthat/test-stringmatrix.R` for the `StringMatrix` type, and in the [BEDMatrix](https://cran.r-project.org/package=BEDMatrix) or [LinkedMatrix](https://cran.r-project.org/package=LinkedMatrix) packages.

 Installation